nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 The account used to launch the Script needs to be member of the group **Organization Management**

 ## Deploy Optional Connector : Microsoft Exchange Logs and Events

-#### Exchange Admin Audits also refer as Option 1
-Option 1 is necessary for the Workbook :
-- Microsoft Exchange Admin Activity
-- Microsoft Exchange Search AdminAuditLog

-This option will upload the log "MSExchange Management" for each Exchange Server in Sentinel.
-There are two to deploy this option :
-- Using the Legacy Agent :[Agent](https://go.microsoft.com/fwlink/?LinkId=828603.
-Remember that the Log Analytics agent is on a deprecation path and won't be supported after August 31, 2024)
-- Using Azure Monitor Agent using AzureArc.[azure-monitor-agent-migration](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-migration)

 ## Deploy Connector for Option 1 - 2 - 3 - 4 - 5